hamzapatwa/karaoke-arcade-skeleton/context.md

   - Mounts to `#root` div in index.html

 #### Component Architecture (`/frontend/src/components/`)

-**Note**: The `SongUpload.jsx` component exists in the codebase but is not used in the current application flow.
-Song upload functionality is handled via backend API or shell scripts rather than through the frontend UI.

-- **`SongUpload.jsx`**: Legacy upload component (138 lines) - **NOT CURRENTLY USED**
-  - File upload via drag-and-drop or file picker
-  - Upload progress tracking with progress bar
-  - Polling for analysis completion
-  - Designed for single audio file upload (not karaoke video + original audio pair)
-  - Would need significant refactoring to match current upload flow

 - **`VideoKaraokePlayer.jsx`**: Video playback engine (461 lines)
   - `requestVideoFrameCallback` for frame-accurate timing (fallback to `timeupdate` event)